Considering Advanced Work Packaging? Don’t fall prey to these common misconceptions!

 The reality is that material tracking systems have little to no impact on your ability to execute an AWP-driven project.
 It is called Advanced Work Packaging because it happens in advance of engineering, procurement and construction — long before a single penny is spent, or a single piece of material arrives on site.

 AWP requires only that you align procurement with the path of construction, and that happens when you’re building your work packages, long before you need to track on-site materials.
-Material tracking systems are great, they’re just not required for AWP implementation.
+Material tracking systems are important, they’re just not required for AWP implementation.

 “Owners are reluctant to fund AWP-related work.”

 The reality is that owners want predictability and value for money, and AWP delivers both, and so smart Owners are always on-board with AWP.
-Here at Concord, we work with Exxon, an Owner company that is deeply committed to the AWP method and helps contractors train in it.
+Here at Concord®, we work with Exxon, an Owner company that is deeply committed to the AWP method and helps contractors train in it.
 If you’re a contractor, an investment in AWP is in your best interest — you can upgrade your own capabilities, gain a meaningful competitive advantage, and lead the market.

-“Teams resist and AWP pilot implementation.”
+“Teams resist an AWP pilot implementation.”

 The reality is that capital project professionals embrace AWP and the transformation it brings to their organizations and their teams.
 Why?
 Because AWP makes their jobs easier.
 It solves problems before they become problems.
 It improves outcomes across the board.
 It makes sense.